arkade-os/rust-sdk/ark-rest/docs/ArkServiceApi.md

 ### HTTP request headers

-- **Content-Type**: Not defined
+- **Content-Type**: application/json
 - **Accept**: application/json

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 ## ark_service_get_transactions_stream

-> models::StreamResultOfV1GetTransactionsStreamResponse ark_service_get_transactions_stream()
+> models::GetTransactionsStreamResponse ark_service_get_transactions_stream()

-> GetTransactionsStream is a server-side streaming RPC that allows clients to receive notifications in real-time about any commitment tx or ark tx processed and finalized by the server.
+GetTransactionsStream is a server-side streaming RPC that allows clients to receive notifications in real-time about any commitment tx or ark tx processed and finalized by the server.
 NOTE: the stream doesn't have history support, therefore returns only txs from the moment it's opened until it's closed.

 ### Parameters